18F/identity-design-system/docs/brand.md

 ## Slide decks

 If you're looking to build a new slide deck, please use the official Login.gov slide template [available on Google Drive](https://docs.google.com/presentation/d/1UYyKTTaFmttIm46wxeupGgfozCix-RHLCvTiRZot6Mc/edit).
-Users of the slide deck template can submit additional template suggestions to the #login-design slack channel.
+Users of the slide deck template can submit additional template suggestions to the #login-ux slack channel.